 - You are redirected to eSentool.
 Your new eSender identifier is displayed in the banner.

 We do not have specific requirements, apart from the successful qualification that proves the technical ability to send notices in XML.
 Each of the applicants is considered as a case per se.

-You can send XML files using either the e-mail or Web Services protocol.
-The procedures are explained here: https://webgate.ec.europa.eu/fpfis/wikis/display/TEDeSender/3.+Technical+overview
+You can send XML files using Web Services protocol.
+The procedure is explained here: https://webgate.ec.europa.eu/fpfis/wikis/display/TEDeSender/5.2.+Web+Services

 When one of your qualifications is in "Production" phase, it means that you are allowed to send notices to the eSentool Production Channel.
-For each notice sent to this channel using the Mail method or the REST Web Service, you can access its details by following the hereunder procedure:
+For each notice sent to this channel using the REST Web Service, you can access its details by following the hereunder procedure: